pt413/pt413/README.md

 </div>

-* Graduate of B.Tech in Computer Engineering
+* Graduate of B.Tech in Computer Science & Engineering
 * Intern at Settyl

 ---